 Most varicose veins cause symptoms of aching, heaviness, fatigue, itching or swelling.
-We find some patients who even in the absence of symptoms, have skin discoloration due to the

 Patients are born with an overabundance of leg veins, and treatment of these varicose veins is extremely effective, easing the symptoms and improving the appearance greatly.
 You will never "run out" of leg veins, even if new veins require treatment.

 What causes varicose veins in the leg veins?

 Varicose veins are caused by venous insufficiency, which prevents the proper flow of blood and allows it to pool in the leg veins.
 This causes the bulging and symptoms described above.
 The normal flow of venous blood is up the leg, against the steady force of gravity.
 One-way valves in the veins propel blood in the proper direction, but if the valves weaken, the direction of flow reverses.
 This is known as reflux.
 Venous reflux leads to varicose veins.

 The varicose veins that you see on the surface are much larger than normal leg veins and may have a bluish hue due to the increased volume of blood present.
 The veins may even feel warm to the touch because of the increased volume of blood present so close to the skin.